I remember how a friend & I used to say we wished the men in our lives (they WERE a couple of rather challenging individuals)

 (Middle-class assumptions about privilege & entitlement seem especially tiresome - infuriating! - to me of late)

-I can’t help but wonder whether some of our notions about religion … whatever stripe one subscribes to … including New Age … need to be put under the microscope, examined closely, & discarded, if shown to be just so much self-absorbed, self-serving claptrap with too much excessive self-regard for the human species built in...
+I can’t help but wonder whether some of our notions about religion … whatever stripe one subscribes to … including New Age … need to be put under the microscope, examined closely, & discarded, if shown to be just so much self-absorbed, self-serving claptrap with over-the-top excessive self-regard for the human species built in...

 & you know?